FX International Payments

 The most widely used forms of trade finance are documentary collections and letters of credit.
 Both of these rely on banks.

 A letter of credit is the most widely used form of import trade finance in the world.
-It is a letter issued by an importer’s bank authorizing the exporter to withdraw funds from the bank under certain conditions.
-A letter of credit is issued in favor of a named beneficiary, for a stated amount of money and with a hard expiration date.
+It is a letter issued by an importer’s bank authorising the exporter to withdraw funds from the bank under certain conditions.
+A letter of credit is issued in favour of a named beneficiary, for a stated amount of money and with a hard expiration date.
 It specifies the terms and conditions under which payment will be made.

 In order to claim payment from the importer’s bank, the exporter has to provide documentary evidence that the goods have been supplied in accordance with the terms and conditions specified in the letter of credit.
 The documents required typically include an invoice or receipt for the goods and a bill of lading confirming that the goods have been shipped; insurance documents, inspection reports and other export documents may be needed as well.

 When the exporter presents correct documentation to the importer’s bank, the bank is obliged to pay, whether or not the importer has provided the funds to do so.
 Depending on the terms specified in the letter of credit, payment can be either a funds transfer (“sight draft”) or a promise to pay (“term draft”).
-A promise to pay often takes the form of a bill of exchange, which is a non-interest bearing note requiring the issuer to make payment at a specified time in the future.
+A promise to pay often takes the form of a bill of exchange, which is a non-interest-bearing note requiring the issuer to make payment at a specified time in the future.
 Bills of exchange can themselves be used as a means of payment, since they can be endorsed over to another beneficiary.
 They can therefore help to ease cash flow pressures for exporters.

 Sometimes, a trusted third party – usually a major international bank – acts as guarantor for a letter of credit to protect the exporter in the event the issuing bank defaults on payment.
 This is known as a “confirmed” letter of credit.